lezilberman/students-raiting/readme.txt

 2. Project structure
 ====================
-The Kafka Streams students-statistics project consists of two modules:
+The Kafka Streams students-raiting maven project consists of two modules:

-1) student-grade-gen - a data producer that randomly generates a stream of student's grades (class StudentGrade, see "Model description" section below) in the topic "students".
+1) students-grade-generator - a data producer that randomly generates a stream of student's grades (class StudentGrade, see "Model description" section below) in the topic "students".
 Implemented as Spring Boot Kafka client, uses Spring Cloud Stream API.
        The duration of the generator in milliseconds is defined by the thread.duration configuration parameter in the application-docker.properties file.
 The default duration defined in the com.students.mock.DataGenerator class.
-	The student.minId and student.maxId parameters are defined similarly.
+	The range of student Id values is determined using the student.minId and student.maxId parameters in a similar way.

-2) student-grade-service - consumer with three partitions.
+2) students-web-service - consumer with three partitions.
 Implemented as Apache kafka streams client that summarizes the input stream into the table of average grades for each student and supports Interactive REST Queries with REST
     API endpoint: http://localhost:8087/StudentAverageGrade/:Id.